VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   which would start background merge if they had more free disk space.

 * If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directories with broken parts.
-This will recover VictoriaMetrics at the cost of data loss stored in the broken parts.
+It is safe removing subdirectories under `<-storageDataPath>/data/{big,small}/YYYY_MM` directories when VictoriaMetrics isn't running.
+This recovers VictoriaMetrics at the cost of data loss stored in the deleted broken parts.
   In the future, `vmrecover` tool will be created for automatic recovering from such errors.

 * If you see gaps on the graphs, try resetting the cache by sending request to `/internal/resetRollupResultCache`.
   If this removes gaps on the graphs, then it is likely data with timestamps older than `-search.cacheTimestampOffset`